gemrb/gemrb.github.io/_drafts/20_avenger.md

 kinda ended my GemRB involvement.
 Not like they forbid it, I just couldn't work on the "same" code all the time.

-**5. Do you remember some contributions that you're really proud of (be it a milestone like getting a subsystem to work, first area to draw etc. or something else)?
+**5. Do you remember some contributions that you're really proud of?
 Or a problem that was especially infuriating to solve?**

 I'm pretty proud of the effect subsystem.
 The fact that the same GemRB version could simulate all the Infinity versions.
 To some degree, I also